 You can find the Session Manager demos in /usr/dt/examples/dtsession.
 Read the README file for detailed information on the demos.

-For more information on Session Manager, see the relevant man pages and the .
+For more information on Session Manager, see the relevant man pages and the Solaris Common Desktop Environment: Programmer's Guide.

 Drag and Drop